 - Wash your hands with soap and water after using the toilet and when they are dirty.
 Always use a clean towel or paper towel to dry your hands.

 - As with treating those already have impetigo, do not share items to prevent the spread.

 - Don’t wear dirty clothes out of the laundry.

-Early diagnosis and treatment by a Compassion Dermatology, dermatologist in Keller, TX can prevent complications from occurring.
+Early diagnosis and treatment by a Compassion Dermatology, dermatologist in Southlake, TX can prevent complications from occurring.